Inside the Johnny Depp vs. Amber Heard Defamation Trial: Verdict, Drama, and Consequences

 The lawsuit was delayed due to the pandemic, but a jury was finally selected on April 11 of this year.
 Opening statements began the next day in Fairfax, Virginia, and the world has never been the same since.

-Prior to the trial, Heard posted a statement on Instagram.
+Before the trial, Heard posted a statement on Instagram.
 “Johnny is suing me for an op-ed I wrote in the Washington Post, in which I recounted my experience of violence and domestic abuse.”

 She stated, “I never named him, rather I wrote about the price women pay for speaking out against men in power.”